cecelia23/frontend/README.md

-Get better day after one day
+Get better day after one day!
 Go on, Cecelia!